 Modify P84L14 –31 of D1.01 as follows:

-—When the bandwidth of the EHT NDP Announcement frame is 80 MHz, B1–B4 indicate the request of feedback on each of the four 242-tone RUs from lower frequency to higher frequency.
+—When the bandwidth of the EHT NDP Announcement frame is 80 MHz, and if B1–B4 are all set to 1, it indicates the feedback request on the 996-tone RU.
+Otherwise, B1–B4 indicate the request of feedback on each of the four 242-tone RUs from lower frequency to higher frequency.
 B5–B8 are reserved and set to 0.
-If B1–B4 are all set to 1, it indicates the feedback request on the 996-tone RU.

-—When the bandwidth of the EHT NDP Announcement frame is 160 MHz, B1–B8 indicate the request of feedback on each of the eight 242-tone RUs from lower frequency to higher frequency.
-If B1–B4 are all set to 1, it indicates the feedback request on the lower 996-tone RU, and if B5–B8 are all set to 1, it indicates the feedback request on the higher 996-tone RU.
+—When the bandwidth of the EHT NDP Announcement frame is 160 MHz, and if B1–B4 are all set to 1, it indicates the feedback request on the lower 996-tone RU, and if B5–B8 are all set to 1, it indicates the feedback request on the higher 996-tone RU.
+Otherwise, B1–B8 indicate the request of feedback on each of the eight 242-tone RUs from lower frequency to higher frequency.

 When the bandwidth of the EHT NDP Announcement frame is 320 MHz, set the Resolution bit B0 to 1 to indicate a resolution of 40 MHz.
-B1–B8 indicate the request of feedback on each of the eight 484-tone RUs from lower frequency to higher frequency.
 If B1 and B2 are both set to 1, it indicates the feedback request on the lowest 996-tone RU, and if B3 and B4 are both set to 1, it indicates the feedback request on the second lowest 996-tone RU, and if B5 and B6 are both set to 1, it indicates the feedback request on the second highest 996-tone RU, and if B7 and B8 are both set to 1, it indicates the feedback request on the highest 996-tone RU.
+Otherwise, B1–B8 indicate the request of feedback on each of the eight 484-tone RUs from lower frequency to higher frequency, where the feedback tone sets for each 484-tone RU is composed of the feedback tone sets of the two 242-tone RUs within the 484-tone RU.

 Proposed Change #4